Introducing Lifestyle Medicine Fundamentals: Short, self-paced, practical—and free for ACLM members. Learn More + Enroll

 What is lifestyle medicine?

-Lifestyle medicine is a medical specialty that focuses on addressing the root causes of chronic diseases, like type 2 diabetes, obesity, and cardiovascular disease.
-Lifestyle medicine is delivered by licensed healthcare professionals, including doctors, nurses, physician assistants, nurse practitioners, dietitians, health coaches and other professionals who are trained and board-certified to help you take meaningful steps toward healing.
+Lifestyle medicine is a medical specialty that focuses on addressing the root causes of chronic diseases, such as type 2 diabetes, obesity, and cardiovascular disease.
+It is practiced by trained healthcare professionals, including doctors, nurses, dietitians, and health coaches, who help you build healthier habits that last.

-During your appointment, your provider will help you identify how to make behavior changes through the six interconnected pillars: optimal nutrition, physical activity, restorative sleep, stress management, connectedness, and risky substance avoidance.
+During a visit, your provider partners with you to make realistic, sustainable changes across six key areas of health: optimal nutrition, physical activity, restorative sleep, stress management, connectedness, and risky substance avoidance.

 Optimal Nutrition